Skip to main content

 ---

-All documentation must be localized in both Python and JavaScript/TypeScript when possible.
+All documentation must be written in both Python and JavaScript/TypeScript when possible.
 To do so, we use a custom in-line syntax to differentiate between sections that should appear in one or both languages:

 :::python